-Stena Baltica ferry current position
+Stena Baltica ferry last position

 Specifications of Stena Baltica ferry

 |Flag state||United Kingdom|

 |Builder||Cantiere Navale Visentini (Porto Viro / Venice, Italy)|